-INTRODUCTION
+INTRODUCTION AND BACKGROUND

-In this chapter, the researcher discussed the operational framework of how the research was carried out under the topic which was internal accounting control systems and performance of local government a case study of Nansana municipality headquarters.
+In this chapter, the researcher discussed the operational framework of how the research was carried out under the topic internal control systems and financial performance in commercial banks.
+A case study of Equity Bank kabalagala branch.
 The researcher also examined the background of the study, statement of the problem, specific objectives, and scope of the study, research questions, significance and justifications of the study.